SamuelFCorrea/monty/README.md

 ## Installation

-Clone the repositori and use the compiler script.
+Clone the repositorie and use the compiler script.

 ```bash
 $ git clone https://github.com/SamuelFCorrea/monty.git